Trump thanks Kim as North Korea transfers remains of Korean War soldiers

 Kim committed in a broad summit statement to work toward denuclearisation but Pyongyang has offered no details about how it might go about this.

-South Korean President Moon Jae-in has said the return of the remains could boost the momentum for the nuclear talks between Pyongyang and Washington.
+South Korea welcomed the return of the remains, calling it “meaningful progress that could contribute to fostering trust” between Pyongyang and Washington.

 The two Koreas agreed to hold general-level military talks on Tuesday to discuss ways to implement their own summit in April in which they vowed to defuse tensions, Seoul’s defense ministry said on Friday.